-Actually, both groups were on the same boat and we had the same spots, only half of the group went for diving and half of them stayed for snorkeling.
-The tour included a 4 hour long boat trip with 3 different snorkeling/diving spots, a delicious lunch and soft drinks.
+Actually, both groups were on the same boat and we had the same spots, only half of the group went diving and half of them stayed for snorkeling.
+The tour included a 4-hour long boat trip with 3 different snorkeling/diving spots, a delicious lunch, and soft drinks.

 Petra by Night

-If you visit Petra on a Monday, Wednesday or Thursday, you can attend the Petra by Night event.
+If you visit Petra on a Monday, Wednesday, or Thursday, you can attend the Petra by Night event.
 The whole path through the Siq and the area in front of the Treasury is lit up by 1,500 candles, it’s really magical!

 Royal Automobile Museum in Amman